 East Cornwall · PL30

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Blisland, that work is shaped by the place itself — Blisland is a Bodmin Moor village with a substantial central green ringed by a Norman church, granite cottages and a tight Conservation Area, with a building stock that leans toward traditional granite cottages around the green and Victorian villas.
+What works on a PL30 plot rarely works elsewhere — Blisland is a Bodmin Moor village with a substantial central green ringed by a Norman church, granite cottages and a tight Conservation Area, with a building stock that leans toward renovated farmsteads and modern AONB-sensitive infill.

 - Conservation Area